Greece is more than islands and beaches, and Thessaloniki is great proof of it. This city is a unique combination of ancient history and modernism.

 This is a large promenade that goes from the Port and to the Thessaloniki Concert Hall.
 Stroll along the seaside to get a view of the beautiful architecture that Thessaloniki has to offer.

-You’ll come across a famous sculpture of Alexander the Great in his horse, the Royal Theater, an artistic set up with Umbrellas by George Zoggolopoulos (a Greek sculptor), and thematic gardens.
+You’ll come across some of the best things to see in Thessaloniki, such as a a famous sculpture of Alexander the Great in his horse, the Royal Theater, an artistic set up with Umbrellas by George Zoggolopoulos (a Greek sculptor), and thematic gardens.

 Arch of Galerius